Tish Murtha: Legacy

-She is survived by her daughter, Ella, and grandson, Dexter.

 Paul Reas and Lulu Preece at University of South Wales began scanning the Tish Murtha archive, which contains thousands of previously unseen images.
-Her daughter Ella published the book Youth Unemployment through Bluecoat Press in November 2017 after a successful Kickstarter campaign.
+Ella Murtha became the custodian and promoter of her mother's archive and legacy.
+Ella published the book Youth Unemployment through Bluecoat Press in November 2017 after a successful Kickstarter campaign.

+Ella was also involved in the 2023 documentary film Tish.
+Tish, directed by Paul Sng, opened Sheffield DocFest on 14 June 2023.

+A number of Murtha's images were used as the artwork for Sam Fender's album People Watching.